Introduction

 How much fuel does a combine burn?

 Consumption per 1 kilometer is on average 1,2 liters for all measured combines.
-For newer models JD 9680 WTS and JD 9880 STS the consumption is slightly lower.
+For newer models, JD 9680 WTS and JD 9880 STS, the consumption is slightly lower.

-What are the functions of harvester?
+What are the functions of a harvester?

-A “combine harvester” is a machine that “combines” several harvesting operations:
+A “combine harvester” is a machine that “combines” several harvesting operations: cutting, feeding into the threshing mechanism, threshing, cleaning, and discharge of grain into a bulk wagon or directly into bags.